ffernandolima/data-table-plus/README.md

 				// You can also pass the BatchSize and the SqlBulkCopyOptions parameters to this method

 				// BatchSize will be used to flush the values against the database table
-				// SqlBulkCopyOptions can be mixed up to get a lot of advantages, by default some options will be set
+				// SqlBulkCopyOptions can be mixed up to get lots of advantages, by default some options will be set

 				sqlService.BulkInsert(dataTable: dataTable, primaryKeyNames: databaseKeyNames);

 				// Stops the Stopwatch
 				stopwatch.Stop();

-				// Gets the total of time spent Debug.WriteLine($"Bulk Insert Elapsed Time: {stopwatch.Elapsed}");
+				// Gets the total time spent
+				Debug.WriteLine($"Bulk Insert Elapsed Time: {stopwatch.Elapsed}");

 				if (databaseKeyNames != null && databaseKeyNames.Any())